Got a spare day in your Tassie itinerary? We recommend doing one of the many incredible Bruny Island tours from Hobart.

 Highlights of the tour typically include ‘The Neck’, Cape Bruny Lighthouse, and albino wallaby spotting.
 Tassie Tours are also the only company to visit Bruny Island Berry Farm, and they are one of the few that take you to Bruny Island Premium Wines.

-What we really like about Tassie Tours is that they tailor your itinerary to make the most of the weather on the day.
+What I really like about Tassie Tours is that they tailor your itinerary to make the most of the weather on the day.

 On warmer, sunnier days the tour leans towards the outdoors, with lagoons, beaches and short walks a priority (still including some delicious tastings!).
 While on wetter, cooler days you will enjoy focusing a little bit more on the foodie side of things.